Phil Nuytten: Early life

 Nuytten was born in Vancouver, British Columbia of Métis ancestry.
 He was subsequently formally adopted into the Kwakiutl nation.
 He began to design diving gear as a teenager, and opened the first dive shop in Western Canada at the age of 15.
 At the age of 16, he was one of the first two rescue divers on scene after the 1958 Second Narrows Bridge collapse.

 Career

 Nuytten worked in numerous countries as a commercial diver.
 In his work for the commercial, scientific, and military industries, he developed equipment and deep-water diving, and technical diving techniques.

 During the 1960s and 1970s, Nuytten was involved in the development of mixed-gas decompression tables.
 He was part of a team that accomplished the first 600 FSW (feet of seawater) ocean "bounce" dives on Project Nesco.

 In the 1970s, he co-founded Oceaneering International, Inc. This company became one of the largest underwater skills companies in the world.

 In 1983, Nuytten appeared on the cover of National Geographic due to his dives into arctic waters to Breadalbane.

+Totem poles

+Nyutten was trained to carve totem poles by Kwakwakaʼwakw carver Ellen Neel.
+In 1982, he published The Totem Carvers, a book about carvers Mungo Martin, Ellen Neel, and Charlie James.